Triumph Daytona 675: Racing

 In the same year (2007) that the Daytona 675 debuted in AMA events, Augusta Triumph/Ducati Racing Team members won regional titles at both the expert and novice levels in four racing categories.

-2009 was a very good year for the Daytona 675.
-In May the Augusta Triumph/Ducati Racing Team had a podium finish in AMA.
-In their competition in Moto GT the team of Mark Crozier and Phil Caudill scored with a first-place finish at Barber Motorsports Park.
-Their Daytona 675 was the first time the Triumph Daytona 675 took the pole in an AMA event.
-It led 19 of 40 laps and is the first time that the Daytona 675 has ever placed first in an AMA event.
+In May 2009, the Augusta Triumph/Ducati Racing Team had a podium finish in AMA; In their competition in Moto GT, the team of Mark Crozier and Phil Caudill scored with a first-place finish at Barber Motorsports Park.
+It marked as the first time a Triumph Daytona 675 took the pole in an AMA event.
+It led 19 of 40 laps and was also the first time that the Daytona 675 has ever placed first in an AMA event.
 The Augusta Triumph team went on to win the AMA Pro Moto GT1 season championship with one race remaining on the calendar.

 The ParkinGO Triumph BE1 Racing World Supersport team also had a good run in 2009, finishing fifth in the manufacturer's standings in the team's first year of competition.
 Team rider Garry McCoy earned two podium finishes during the season, the first at Donington and the second at Portimao.

 In 2010, the Augusta Triumph/Ducati Racing Team fielded their 675 in the WERA Southeast and North Florida regions, winning a total of four championships, WERA SE Heavyweight Twins Superbike Expert and Heavyweight Twins Superstock Expert; WERA North Florida Heavyweight Twins Superbike Expert and Heavyweight Twins Superstock Expert.
 In October, rider Giovanni Rojas added a fifth title by winning the 2010 Grand National Heavyweight Twins Superstock Expert Championship at Road Atlanta which gave the team a national title.